okfn-brasil/querido-diario/docs/windows_installation.md

 4. Let’s download and install [VSCode] on your computer (you can follow the pattern installation).
     - The VSCode isn’t mandatory, any text editor works, but to simplify, during the sprint we’ll assume that you’re using the terminal with PowerShell on VSCode.

 5. After installing VSCode, let’s install the [git].
-It’s important to check these 2 options:

 6. Open VSCode and open the folder where you want the project folder be located.